mikkojarvinen/windows10-eos-notification/README.md

 To be clear, this is just one way to make the clients run the script.

-It seems to be next to impossible to use group policy preferences to set up a scheduled task for a user but it is easy to do this with schtasks.exe and an .xml file.
+It seems to be next to impossible to use computer-targeted group policy preferences to set up a scheduled task for users but it is easy to do this with schtasks.exe and an .xml file.
 So the wild and crazy solution is to use group policy preferences to create an immediate scheduled task which will run the schtasks.exe with .xml to set up the initial notification scheduled task for the users.

 ### Immediate scheduled task creation using group policy preferences